The Best Ergonomic Mice for Small Hands

 Best for Severe Wrist Pain

 Evoluent pioneered the vertical mouse market, and their VerticalMouse 4 Small remains the gold standard for medical-grade ergonomic support.
-Designed strictly for hands under 7 inches from wrist crease to middle finger tip, it forces a fully upright grip that completely eliminates forearm pronation.
+Built strictly for hands under 7 inches from wrist crease to middle finger tip, it forces a fully upright grip that completely eliminates forearm pronation.
 The mouse features an extended lower lip to prevent your pinky finger from dragging on the desk.
 We measured its dimensions at 4.15 inches long and 3.15 inches wide.
 It includes an adjustable optical sensor with LED indicators, letting you switch DPI speeds directly on the hardware without installing software.

 While the aesthetic feels a bit dated compared to modern alternatives, the structural support is unmatched.
 The learning curve is steep.
 You will spend a few days retraining your arm to move from the elbow rather than the wrist.
 It is also wired, which limits desk flexibility.
 But if you have diagnosed carpal tunnel or tendonitis, this strict vertical orientation provides the most aggressive and effective relief available.